cleavr/docs-template/README.md

 This template is a paired down version of [Cleavr's documentation website](https://docs.cleavr.io) that you can use as a starter template for your own documentation website.

+You can check out the [docs template live preview](https://docstemplate.cleavr.cloud) to view and interact with the template.

+## Details

+The template uses NuxtJS and relies on their Content module.
+Additional libraries used for the template can be found on the [live preview](https://docstemplate.cleavr.cloud) landing page.

 ## Setup for local environment